Great Western Railway (train operating company): Performance

-In 2011, First Great Western was revealed to be the train company with the highest levels of overcrowding: an average of 16.6% of passengers were shown to be standing during the morning and evening peak times.
-In 2012, it held the record for the most overcrowded train, carrying nearly twice its capacity, the 07:44 Henley-on-Thames to London Paddington.
-Paddington, the London terminus for many FGW services, was identified as the most overcrowded station.
-The company was also listed as the operator with the most passengers in excess of capacity in the south east region in 2012.

 Disabled passengers

 In July 2018, a disabled woman was threatened by Great Western Railway staff with police action and removal from the train she was travelling in, for using a disabled space for her mobility scooter.
 Canadian-born comedian Tanyalee Davis, who has a form of dwarfism, said she was humiliated when a Great Western Railway conductor made an announcement that she was "causing problems" which had delayed the train.
 The incident occurred after a woman travelling with a young child demanded that Davis make way for her pram.
 GWR said the incident should not have happened and "No one travelling with us should be left feeling like this".